delprzemo/react-cheatsheet/README.md

 A: Using command `npx create-react-app {app name}`

-**Q: What will be result of `npm eject`?**
+**Q: What will be the result of `npm eject`?**
 A: Webpack for React application won't be handled automatically anymore.
-We will have access to Webpack configuration files in order to cusomize it to our needs.
+We will have access to Webpack configuration files in order to customize it to our needs.